-For those with a disease that does respond, maintenance infusions of 5 mg/kg may be given every eight weeks or a re-administration treatment of 5 mg/kg may be given when symptoms recur, followed by the same infusion every 8 weeks.
+For those with a disease that does respond to infliximab treatment, maintenance infusions of 5 mg/kg may be given every eight weeks or a re-administration treatment of 5 mg/kg may be given when symptoms recur, followed by the same infusion every 8 weeks.
 For adults, dose escalation may be considered if their disease has stopped responding.

 For these patients, intravenous infusions of 5 mg/kg are given followed by repeat infusions two and six weeks later, and then every 8 weeks.

 Since the dose is adjusted according to a person’s body weight, the cost of treatment varies between individuals.
-The cost for someone weighing 73 kg, for example, would be £1,678 because four 100 mg vials would be needed to administer a dose of 365 mg.
-With an assumed administration cost per infusion of £258, the cost of two infusions would be around £3,872.
-To continue therapy at the standard dose over a total of twelve months, the cost would be around £12,584.
+The cost for someone weighing 73 kg, for example, would be £1,678 in the United Kingdom and $3,950.24 in the United States, because four 100 mg vials would be needed to administer a dose of 365 mg.
+With an assumed administration cost per infusion of £258 and $617, the cost of two infusions would be around £3,872 or $9,107.
+To continue therapy at the standard dose over a total of twelve months, the cost would be around £12,584 or $29,643.